 2014 Mayo Performing Arts Center completes renovations at the front of the house, altering the façade for the first time.

 2015 Hampshire Cos.’s 42,000-square-foot building for Fox Rothschild law firm breaks ground ushering in the First Class A office space constructed in decades.

 2017 Several developments begin the municipal planning board process, ushering in the next great wave of investment.

-Morristown continues to be a proven success and ideal location for economic development.
+Morristown continues to be a proven success and an ideal location for investment.